10 Signs You Are in a Relationship With a Narcissist

-Being in a relationship with a narcissist is very emotionally draining and can impact your mental health.
+Being in a relationship with a narcissist is emotionally draining and can impact your mental health.
 You find that you feel guilty for things that aren't really your fault.
-You find that what your partner told you last week is now denied by them this week.
+You find that what your partner told you last week is denied by them this week.
+In my book, Gaslighting: Recognize Manipulative and Emotionally Abusive People—and Break Free, I write about the red flags a narcissist or gaslighter gives off — and how to cope.

-Keep in mind that these 10 signs of a narcissist don't happen right away - they can come on slowly.
+Keep in mind that these 10 signs of a narcissist don't appear right away; they can come on slowly.
 The beginning of a relationship with a narcissist is usually fast-paced and the narcissist tells you are the best thing that has ever happened to them.
 However, things start to change.

 1. You are being isolated from your family and friends.